department-content-blocks

 Our courses

-An Education Studies degree at Warwick will give you a stronger appreciation of education’s transformative power.
+An Education degree at Warwick will give you a stronger appreciation of education’s transformative power.
 Explore the developmental, social and cultural aspects of the discipline, and think across disciplinary boundaries to gain a broader understanding.

 Our joint programme with Psychology focuses on critically analysing the nature, purposes and complexities of psychology and education in a globalised world.

-Psychology with Education Studies (BSc)
+Psychology with Education (BSc)

 Our joint degree with Global Sustainable Development seeks to prepare you to become Global Citizens with a conscience, equipped with knowledge and understanding of the key issues of sustainable development from across a broad range of disciplines.